 BJ is a life coach, speaker, and author who helped launch one of the largest faith movements in recent history – the “116 Movement” with Grammy award winning artist Lecrae.
-He also served at alongside Bryan Loritts to expand ground breaking racial reconciliation work in Memphis, TN.
+He also served alongside Bryan Loritts to expand groundbreaking racial reconciliation work in Memphis, TN.
 BJ has worked with tens of thousands of individuals and couples all over the world helping them experience personal and relational growth.
 Currently BJ serves as the executive director for Build a Better Us.
 He has a bachelor’s degree in sociology from the University of North Texas and a master’s degree in Christian studies from Union University.
 He has been featured in Relevant Magazine, Propel, Christianity Today, Barna, & other publications.
 He has also worked with History Chanel, RZIM, ERLC, Desiring God, Universities & other corporations.
 He and his wife Vanja have been married 16 years and live in Atlanta with their three children.